iangdp/iangdp.github.io/_posts/2023-02-28-Plushy-Coding-Assignment.md

 **Tip for my past self**

-Using proper indentations makes it so much easier to read yor code!
+Commenting makes it much easier to understand what your code does!